lassombra/haunted-derailvalley/README.md

 ### References Setup

 After cloning the repository, some setup is required in order to successfully build the mod DLLs.
 You will need to create a new [Directory.Build.targets][references-url] file to specify your local reference paths.
-This file will be located in the main directory, next to MOD_NAME.sln.
+This file will be located in the main directory, next to HauntedValley.sln.

 Below is an example of the necessary structure.
 When creating your targets file, you will need to replace the reference paths with the corresponding folders on your system.
 Make sure to include semicolons **between** each of the paths and no semicolon after the last path.
 Also note that any shortcuts you might use in file explorer—such as %ProgramFiles%—won't be expanded in these paths.
 You have to use full, absolute paths.
 ```xml